bluealloy/revm/documentation/src/introduction.md

 There are two binaries both of which are used for testing.
 To install them run `cargo install --path bins/<binary-name>`.
 The binaries are:

 - `revme`: A CLI binary, used for running state test json.
 Currently it is used to run [ethereum tests](https://github.com/ethereum/tests) to check if revm is compliant.
-For example if you have the eth tests cloned into a directory called eth tests and the EIP tests in the following directories you can run
+For example if you have the eth-tests cloned into a directory called eth-tests and the EIP tests in the following directories you can run
 ```bash
 cargo run --profile ethtests -p revme -- \
     statetest \